FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/build_chain.md

 ```

 ### **`g`option[**Optional**]**
 No parameter option.
-When setting this option, to build the national cryptography version of FISCO BCOS. **The binary fisco-bcos is required to be national cryptography version when using the `g` option.**
+When setting this option, to build the national cryptography version of FISCO BCOS.

 ### **`z`option[**Optional**]**
 No parameter option.
 When setting this option, the tar package of node is generated.